 So we’re answering your big questions about how to gracefully exit, prima ballerina style.

-It’s not on your boss’ side either.
-The hiring process is long, arduous and complicated.
+The hiring process is long, arduous, and complicated.
 Finding the right person to fit into a well-oiled machine is notably one of the hardest parts of running a company.
 And when a team member leaves, a major wrench is thrown into that machine, no matter how well executed it is.

 If you work at a corporate job, two weeks is a standard amount of time to give.
 However, if you work at a small startup, where your team members will be scrambling to cover your work and tasks, you should plan to give a month.
 That way, no one on the team is forced to work even longer hours than they already do.

-Often, especially at larger companies, it is upper-management’s responsibility to notify clients of your exit, as they are considered company property.
-No matter what, you should ask before making contact of any kind and avoid looking a fool.
+Often, especially at larger companies, it is upper management’s responsibility to notify clients of your exit, as they are considered company property.
+No matter what, you should ask before making contact of any kind.

 Beyond creating a document that outlines all of your duties, you should also create a document of what you’re currently working on and where those things stand.
 Your boss will thank you (because you’re saving them the massive headache of sorting through what’s falling through the cracks), but so will the person who follows you.
 And you never know where that person might end up.

 People tend to think of exiting as it applies to the team they already know.
 But the truth is, the person who fills your job knows EXACTLY what kind of worker you are/were.
 Use that to your benefit.
 They see previous correspondence, how you interface with clients, and what you left hanging.
 If you want to make a good impression, make their transition smooth.
 You never know where they will end up either.